AxisCommunications/acap-native-sdk-examples/web-server/README.md

 reverse proxy
 [here](https://serverfault.com/questions/561892/how-to-handle-relative-urls-correctly-with-a-reverse-proxy).

-## Proxy settings

-Depending on the network, you might need proxy settings in the following file: *~/.docker/config.json

-For reference please see: https://docs.docker.com/network/proxy/.

 ### How to run the code

 Below is the step by step instructions on how to execute the program.
 So